chucknology/PhabGalleryFix/README.md

 Install any apps which previously fail to install, such as G+.

-The Gallery app will no longer be functional.
+The Gallery app may no longer be functional.
 Uninstall this update to restore the working functionality of the Gallery app:

 Open `Settings`->`Apps`->`Gallery`, select the overflow menu in the top right (three dots) and `Uninstall updates`.